Caroline-Amanquah/Github-CV/README.md

 <a name="work-experience"></a>
 <h2 align="center"> Work Experience: </h2>

-### Psychological Wellbeing Practitioner, *NHS* (10/2020 - 10/2022)
+### Psychological Wellbeing Practitioner, NHS (10/2020 - 10/2022)
-- Delivered cognitive behavioural interventions and assessments to clients with mental health challenges and disabilities through various channels, including phone, video, face- to-face, and typed communication.
-Attained a recovery rate of around 80%.
+- **Adaptability, Problem-Solving and Creativity:** Utilised these skills to deliver tailored cognitive behavioural therapeutic interventions to clients with mental health difficulties across multiple channels like phone, video, and face-to-face communication.
+  - **Result:** This approach contributed to a significant recovery rate of around 80%

-### Mental Health Recovery Support Worker, *Maison Moti* (09/2019 - 07/2020)
+### Mental Health Recovery Support Worker, Maison Moti (09/2019 - 07/2020)
-- Used supervision and team meetings to coordinate health and social care services and effectively plan interventions.
-Assessed service user needs, maintained support plans, and implemented administrative tasks to ensure independent living goals are met.
+- **Empathy, Coordination and Planning:** Employed these abilities during supervision and team meetings to align health and social care services effectively and to plan interventions accurately.
-- Drafted meeting minutes as needed.
+  - **Impact:** This ensured a harmonious workflow and accurate delivery of necessary services, aiding service users in achieving their independent living goals.
+- **Administrative Competency:** Demonstrated this skill by maintaining support plans and implementing administrative tasks.
+  - **Outcome:** These tasks contributed to the overall operational efficiency and ensured that service user needs were consistently met.

-### Research Assistant, *University of Essex* (10/2017 - 12/2018)
+### Research Assistant, University of Essex (10/2017 - 12/2018)
-- I also conducted hypothesis testing and recorded findings as a research assistant at the University of Essex mainly using MATLAB, SPSS and Excel.
+- **Analytical Skill:** Demonstrated meticulous attention to detail while conducting hypothesis testing and recording findings primarily using MATLAB, SPSS, and Excel.
+  - **Impact:** This facilitated accurate research results and data analysis, which were integral to the success of the academic research projects.

-### Training Officer, *University of Essex* (10/2017 - 03/2018)
+### Training Officer, University of Essex (10/2017 - 03/2018)
-- As the Training Officer for Nightline, I effectively trained volunteers and actively kept the training of the executive team up to date and provided mental health support to service users.
+- **Empathy and Patience:** Leveraged these interpersonal skills to effectively train volunteers and keep the executive team's training up-to-date.
+  - **Result:** This approach nurtured a supportive and productive learning environment for all team members.
+- **Mental Health Support:** Provided this crucial support to service users as a part of my role.
+  - **Impact:** This ensured the overall wellbeing of service users, allowing them to comfortably participate and contribute in their respective roles.

 <a name="interests"></a>
 <h2 align="center"> Interests: </h2>